Valerie Lincy

 Jessica Seltzer

-Jessica is a Research Assistant at the Wisconsin Project, where she uses her Russian language skills to conduct research on Russia’s missile and military programs for the Risk Report database.
+Jessica is a Research Associate at the Wisconsin Project, where she uses her Russian language skills to conduct research on Russia’s missile and military programs for the Risk Report database.
 Before joining the organization, she interned at the Nuclear Threat Initiative and consulted for international media development nonprofit Internews.
 Jessica graduated from Georgetown University’s School of Foreign Service with a degree in International Politics and a minor in Russian and earned an M.A. in Security Policy Studies at George Washington University’s Elliott School of International Affairs.